Katerina Giota

-Katerina Giota (Κατερίνα Γιώτα; born July 3, 1990 in St. Petersburg, Russia) is a female professional volleyball player from Greece, who is a member of the Greece women's national volleyball team.
-At club level, she plays in Hellenic Volley League for Greek powerhouse Olympiacos Piraeus since July 2013.
+Katerina Giota (Κατερίνα Γιώτα; born July 3, 1990, in St. Petersburg, Russia) is a Greek professional volleyball player.
+She previously played on the Hellenic women's national team.
+At club level, she plays in Hellenic Pre League (2nd level) for G.S.
+Iraklis Kifisia since May 2024.

 Career

 Katerina Giota in 2002 moved with her mother from Russia to Greece at an age of 12 years old and they were established in the Greek city Grevena, where she obtained the Hellenic citizenship.
 From her younger age, she was engaged in swimming, so she continued in Greece, but some day she was spotted by coach Memtsas and was persuaded to try volleyball.
 In this way she started her rich career in volleyball, which was to lead her into one of the best ever central blockers in the history of the certain sport in Greece.

 Thus in 2004 she joined G.S.
 Grevena, a club of her hometown, where she remained up to 2006 when she removed to 1st division A.S.
 Aris Thessaloniki.
 Two more years in Aris until her transfer to G.S.
 Iraklis Kifisia.
 With this club Katerina Giota won twice the 3rd place of the Hellenic Championship.

 In 2013 Olympiacos managed to convince Katerina Giota to be a member of the Piraeus club, after three failed attempts.
 Until then Giota used to wear her favourite No 13 on her shirt, in every of her previous teams.
 But in her new club she was told that this number does not exist in any of Olympiacos sport sections, as it represents their hot rivals from Athens.
 So, Katerina Giota chose the No 1 shirt, and kept the No 13 only for the Hellenic National Squad.

 Since then Katerina Giota has won at international level with Olympiacos Piraeus the golden medal of the 2017–18 CEV Women's Challenge Cup, being the best blocker of that competition with 33 winning block points and the silver medal of the 2016–17 CEV Women's Challenge Cup as well.

 In domestic competitions, Giota has won 7 Hellenic Championships and 6 Hellenic Cups, being all these years a permanent member of her squad as central blocker.

 In January 2021 the Greek championship was uncertain whether it would continue due to covid-19 disease, and Olympiacos allowed their players to move abroad (despite their contracts) until next summer.
 Thus, Katerina Giota signed in Vasas SC Budapest, with which she won the 3rd place of the Hungarian championship 2020-21.
+She returned to her beloved Olympiacos Piraeus, where she stayed for two seasons, twice winning second place in the Hellenic League and in the summer of 2023 she signed with AEK Athens, as the then coach of the Piraeus team, Lorenzo Miceli, decided that she could no longer help the red and white team.

+In May 2024, Katerina Giota joined Iraklis Kifisias, the team in which she emerged as one of the greatest talents of her time, a fact confirmed by her title-filled career.